Healthcare & Health Insurance in Norway

 When we asked expats and global nomads about the quality of medical care in Norway, they replied:

 "Norway has a comprehensive public health system that provides free or low-cost medical services to all citizens.
 The country has a wide range of medical services, including general practitioners, specialists, hospitals, and emergency services.
 Norway also has a well-developed system of preventive health care, with a focus on preventive measures such as vaccinations and health screenings.
-In addition, Norway has a strong focus on mental health, with a range of services available to support people with mental health issues," explained one expat living in Norway.
+In addition, Norway has a strong focus on mental health, with a range of services available to support people with mental health issues," said a member in Norway.

 Are healthcare and health insurance expensive in Norway?

 "Healthcare in Norway is generally considered to be of high quality and is free for all citizens and residents.
 However, health insurance is not free and can be quite expensive.
 Private health insurance plans are available, but they are not mandatory and can be quite costly.
-The cost of health insurance depends on the type of coverage and the provider, but it can range from a few hundred to several thousand Norwegian kroner per year," explained one digital nomad living in Norway.
+The cost of health insurance depends on the type of coverage and the provider, but it can range from a few hundred to several thousand Norwegian kroner per year," said one member in Norway.

 What are emergency services like in Norway?